 In 2010 Mairi established flip – Disability Equality in the Arts with Robert Gale.
 Over 7 years flip worked with organisations across Scotland, UK and Europe supporting the development of better equalities practices.
 Mairi has experience of working with theatres, galleries and museums and with a range of audiences.
 In 2010 – 2012 Mairi was the Project Coordinator for engage Scotland’s access project – Everyone – and worked with galleries across Scotland to embed disability into their strategic plans.
 During the last 5 years working with Robert as flip, Mairi has lead on some of flip’s research and development projects including VI Scotland’s AHRC Knowledge Exchange research and the National Theatre of Scotland’s NESTA project.
 Mairi also works as a producer, producing If These Spasms Could Speak (a run at the Edinburgh Festival Fringe, a Scottish Tour and International touring), with the young company Creative Electric in Edinburgh and with disabled artists Aidan Moesby and Pum Dunbar on their Unlimited R&D commission Fragmenting the Codex.
 Mairi believes that building relationships – whether with audiences, partners or collaborators – brings about real change through increased confidence and understanding.
 Mairi has a BFA MA Hons Oxon from the Ruskin (1999) and an MFA from Duncan of Jordanstone (2003).

-Michelle Rolfe is an Assistant Producer and Disability Equality Training at BOP.
+Michelle Rolfe is Assistant Producer at BOP.
 She started her career working for Shape Arts in London and since moving to Scotland she has worked with several national organisations within technical, administrative and managerial roles.
-These have included Traverse Theatre, Royal Scottish National Orchestra, Urban Fox, Dundee Rep and Graeae.
+These have included Traverse Theatre, Urban Fox, Dundee Rep, Royal Scottish National Orchestra, Falkirk Council and Graeae.
+Michelle holds a BA (hons) from Rose Bruford College of Theatre and Performance.

 Callum Madge began working in Scottish arts as the Creative Administrator for Lung Ha Theatre Company – a company for performers with a learning disability.
 Since then Callum has worked with Robert and Mairi as the Project Assistant for flip Artists – a nine-month initiative that worked to provide disabled artists the assistance they might need to work on their creative projects, and as an Assistant and Disability Equality Trainer for flip, Disability Equality in the Arts.
 Callum is now the Projects Officer for Birds of Paradise, working on Learning and Outreach projects and leading on the delivery of Access Scottish Theatre – a listings guide of accessible performances across Scotland.